Vietnam.vn - Nền tảng quảng bá Việt Nam

 The concern is that both sides do not have much time left to negotiate as the US Treasury Department estimates that the country will hit its debt ceiling on June 1, leading to sharp cuts in government spending, including debt repayment.

 Technically, the US debt ceiling hit $31.4 trillion in January 2023.
-The US Treasury Department at that time had to take "extraordinary measures" to ensure the federal government could continue to pay for its operations.
+The US Treasury Department at that time had to take "extraordinary measures" to ensure the federal government could continue to pay for government operations.

 Source